Branes and Representations of DAHA $C^\vee C_1$: affine braid group action on category: Geometry of Coulomb Branch

+The set of such lifts forms a $\Z$-torsor under deck transformations.
+In particular, there is no canonical choice of grading: different lifts differ by integer shifts, mirroring the shift functor in the $A$-brane category.
+Thus, given a Lagrangian object in $\ABrane(\X,\omega_\X)$, the choice of graded lift encodes its possible shifts.

-Then, the space of $(\Bcc,\brane_\bfL)$-open string arises from the geometric quantization of $\bfL$, namely the space of holomorphic sections $\Bcc\otimes\brane_\bfL^{-1}$ over $\bfL$.
+Now, we consider the morphism space in the $A$-brane category.
+The space of $(\Bcc,\brane_\bfL)$-open string arises from the geometric quantization of $\bfL$, namely the space of holomorphic sections $\Bcc\otimes\brane_\bfL^{-1}$ over $\bfL$.
 Hence, when the support is a compact Lagrangian submanifold, one can employ the $B$-model perspective to compute the dimension of the representation space $\Hom(\brane_\bfL,\Bcc)$ using Hirzebruch-Riemann-Roch formula:

 where $\operatorname{Td}(T \bfL)$ is the Todd class of the tangent bundle of $\bfL$.
 Since $\bfL$ is real two-dimensional in our case, the Todd class $\operatorname{Td}(T \bfL)$ is equal to $\operatorname{ch}(K_{\bfL}^{-1/2})$.
 Thus, the dimension formula is simplified to